Bone Hawk (tomahawk with various options)

-We started planning and designing the Bone Hawk several years ago now to fill a void in the market for a lighter, faster, stronger, better designed, and better built combat tomahawk.
-The Bone Hawk is specifically designed to complement modern combat tomahawk fighting techniques, to handle a vast array of bushcraft tasks, to aid as a dynamic entry device, and finally to be used as a multiple use tool in non-combat scenarios.
+Greg started planning and designing the Bone Hawk many years ago now to fill a void in the market for a lighter, faster, stronger, better designed, and better built combat tomahawk.
+The Bone Hawk is specifically designed to complement modern combat tomahawk fighting techniques, to handle a vast array of bushcraft tasks, to aid as a dynamic entry device, and finally to be used as a multi-use tool in non-combat scenarios.
 We realized the need for this hawk after receiving various reports from members of the Special Operations community that the tomahawks available to them were either too large and heavy to carry and be readily accessible, or too weak to trust their lives with.
-We also experienced the weakness issue with other tomahawks first hand during one of our Wilderness Survival training courses when one of the lighter hawks that included polymer in the construction broke under only light to moderate use.
-The third major issue with all tomahawks preceding the Bone Hawk was the lack of modern martial arts inspired design.
-The Bone Hawk is the first ever full tang, dual handle design tomahawk that allows for use both as a close quarters, and as a mid-range weapon.
+We also experienced the weakness issue with other tomahawks first hand during one of our Wilderness Survival Training Courses as one of the lighter hawks that included polymer in the construction broke under only light to moderate use.
+The third, yet possibly the most major issue with all tomahawks preceding the Bone Hawk is the lack of modern martial arts inspired design.
+The Bone Hawk is the first ever full tang, dual handle design tomahawk that allows for use in both extreme close quarters, and as a mid-range weapon.

-Our edged weapons available for sale to the general public represent a balance between a beautiful heirloom quality work of art, and the "no frills" hard use configuration that most closely mimics the setup we give to Special Forces soldiers.
+Our edged weapons available for sale to the general public represent a balance between a beautiful heirloom quality work of art (Ancient Warrior version), and the "no frills" hard use configuration that most closely mimics the setup we give to Special Forces soldiers (Modern Warrior version).
 Yes, we donate edged weapons to our great Nation’s most elite fighting forces, whose lives depend on their equipment, because they are the reason we started making the most advanced blades and defensive tools in the first place (Many of the pictures on this page feature the first Bone Hawks ever produced, in use with US Special Operations Forces in the fight against ISIS).
 Every one of our blades is set up for toughness, modularity, and low visibility in the widest range of environments.
-They are either sandblasted and treated with a proprietary natural color coating, or chemically treated to artistically patina the steel itself, then coated with our proprietary clear coat.
-Our coatings are absolutely the best final finishes available for hard use steel and make our hawks almost completely impervious to rust and corrosion, while reducing surface friction to increase cutting and penetration ability.
+They are either sandblasted and treated with a natural color earth tone Cerakote (Modern Warrior), or chemically treated to artistically patina the steel itself, then coated with Cerakote clear (Ancient Warrior).
+These coatings are absolutely the best final finishes available for hard use steel and make our hawks almost completely impervious to rust and corrosion, while reducing surface friction to increase cutting and penetration ability.
 We still recommend keeping the edge clean and well-oiled as is the same with all blades.
 Every fully custom Bone Tactical edged weapon is a beautiful, hand-finished, collector quality piece that can be passed down through generations as an heirloom yet is still very capable of hard use.
 Due to the fact that our edged weapons and tools are completely custom, no two blades are the same.
-We are continually making minor improvements, as reports come back from the field via the Special Forces soldiers using our weapons, to keep them the most effective fighting tools in the world.
-Therefore, your product may differ slightly from the pictures shown here.
+We are continually making minor improvements, as reports come back from the field via the Special Forces soldiers and OCONUS clandestine teams using our weapons, to keep them the most effective fighting tools in the world.
+Therefore, your product will differ slightly from the pictures shown here.
 All sales are final.